 The city was built at the height of the rubber boom at the end of the 19th century and is a testament to the riches the industry brought to the region at that time.

 Broad roads, spacious piazzas and the famous Teatro Amazonas opera house are just a few of the relics dating back to that time.
-We highly recommend taking a one day river trip to spot some wildlife and the meeting of the waters.
+We highly recommend taking a one day river trip on the Amazon to spot some wildlife and the meeting of the waters.

-Other brilliant things to do in Manaus include learning about the history of the region at the Palácio Rio Negro, visiting the CIG Zoo to spot Harpy Eagles and Jaguars, and picking up traditional, hand-crafted souvenirs in Taberna do Chef Procópio market.
+Other brilliant things to do in Manaus include learning about the history of the region at the Palácio Rio Negro, and visiting the CIG Zoo to spot Harpy Eagles and Jaguars, before picking up traditional, hand-crafted souvenirs in Taberna do Chef Procópio market.

 Days 3-7 Boat journey from Manaus to Tabatinga